 A fee of $200 will be charged for a permit for a second vehicle, or to replace a lost or stolen permit.
 This fee is payable at the Bursar's Office.

 JUNIOR AND SENIOR RESIDENTS (except Ruden St. Apt. residents) on campus will be restricted to designated red lots on the map.
-These lots include the rear of Winchester Hall (P 12,13), the upper Winchester Hall lot near Kayo Field (P20) and the lower east side lot at Bergami Hall (former New Hall-P17).
+These lots include the rear of Winchester Hall (P13), the upper Winchester Hall lot near Kayo Field (P20) and the lower East side lot at Bergami Hall (P17)), Bergami Hall West lot (P19), and the Winchester/Sheffield lot (P11).
 Ruden St. Apt. residents will receive a red permit and will be allowed to park in the Ruden St. Apt. commuter lots.

 FOREST HILLS RESIDENTS will be restricted to parking at Forest Hills.
 They are PROHIBITED from parking on Simon Place, or any other city street, and may not bring their vehicle to the main campus.

 SAVIN COURT RESIDENTS WILL BE RESTRICTED to parking at the Savin Court complex and are prohibited from bringing their vehicle to campus.
-(This prohibition does not apply to graduate students or those purchasing a parking permit.)
+(This prohibition does not apply to graduate students.)

 REGENCY APARTMENT RESIDENTS must park in the Regency Apartment lot and may park on the nearby city streets as permitted by law.
 Regency residents are prohibited from bringing their vehicles to campus.
-(This prohibition does not apply to graduate students or those purchasing a parking permit.)
+(This prohibition does not apply to graduate students.)

 MAIN STREET CONDOMINIUM RESIDENTS must park in the Main Street Condominium lot only.
 Main St. Condo residents are prohibited from bringing their vehicles to campus.
-(This prohibition does not apply to graduate students or those purchasing a parking permit.)
+(This prohibition does not apply to graduate students.)

 COMMUTING STUDENTS may park in any available lot, with the exception of designated red (Resident Student) lots and designated reserved areas.
 Available commuter parking areas appear in green on the map.